-Views on the "truth" of climate change itself, and the policies adopted to address it, have long been politically polarized (Strefler et al., 2018; Campbell and Kay, 2014), and public acceptability of climate policy has been shown to be linked to broader political alliances and cleavages.
+Views on the 'truth' of climate change itself, and the policies adopted to address it, have long been politically polarized (Strefler et al. 2018; Campbell and Kay 2014), and public acceptability of climate policy has been shown to be linked to broader political alliances and cleavages.
 It is thus reasonable to assume that aspects of this polarization will migrate to carbon dioxide removal.
-Thus far, it appears that political positions (e.g., those representing left-to-right or egalitarianto-hierarchical political worldviews) are influential but not absolute.
+Thus far, it appears that political positions (e.g., those representing left-to-right or egalitarian to hierarchical political world views) are influential but not absolute.
 For example, following tutorials on CDR options, some then regarded the threat of climate change as less severe, which also reduced perceived need of mitigation policies.
-The effect was relatively more pronounced among political conservatives (Campbell-Arvai et al., 2017).
-Ultimately, conversations across publics need to remain open and heterogenous, not polarized, to enable consideration of options.
-In addition, those who do attend to and/or recognize a broad set of perceived benefits for some ocean CDR options appear to hold that position and remain more steadfast as concerns acceptability in general and (largely) independent of political position (Satterfield et al., 2023).
+The effect was relatively more pronounced among political conservatives (Campbell-Arvai et al. 2017).
+Ultimately, conversations across publics need remain open and heterogenous, not polarized, to enable consideration of options.
+As well, those who do attend to and/or recognize a broad set of perceived benefits for some ocean CDR options appear to hold that position and remain more steadfast as concerns acceptability in general and [largely] independent of political position (Satterfield, Nawaz, and St-Laurent 2023).

-Key message.
-If people view marine systems as fragile, regard mitigating actions as morally compromising to greenhouse gas (GHG) emissions and energy transitions, or adhere to politically polarized positions, they may be less likely to find OAE acceptable.
+Key message - If people view marine systems as fragile, regard mitigating actions as morally compromising to GHG emissions and energy transitions, or adhere to politically polarized positions, they may be less likely to find OAE acceptable.
 Viewing climate change as an urgent problem could have mixed influences, leading to impatience or suspicion about technologies in early development phases.